Shippensburg Township, Pennsylvania

 Shippensburg Township is a township in Cumberland County, Pennsylvania, United States, adjacent to the borough of Shippensburg.
 The population of the township was 5,429 at the 2010 census, up from 4,504 at the 2000 census.
-The township is the location of Shippensburg University of Pennsylvania.
+The township is the location of the majority of the property of Shippensburg University of Pennsylvania.

 Geography

 Shippensburg Township is in western Cumberland County, bordering the borough of Shippensburg on the borough's north and east sides, and partially on the south.
 The western boundary of the township, following Middle Spring Creek, forms the boundary with Franklin County.
 Shippensburg University is in the western part of the township; the campus is recorded by the U.S. Census Bureau as the Shippensburg University census-designated place.
 The township extends east as far as Interstate 81, Exit 29.

 Three small areas of the township, all separate from one another and from the main body of the township, are located south of Shippensburg borough, between the borough limits and the Franklin County line.
 According to the United States Census Bureau, the township has a total area of 6.55 sqkm, of which 6.52 sqkm is land and 0.03 sqkm, or 0.50%, is water.